Car on fire closes State Highway 5 south of Rotorua

-One lane of State Highway 5 has re-opened while emergency services deal with a car that caught fire, south of Rotorua.
+One lane of State Highway 5 has re-opened while emergency services deal with a car that caught fire south of Rotorua.

 A police spokeswoman said police were at the scene, near the intersection with Waikite Valley Rd in Waiotapu.